Richard Barrett (Irish republican): Execution

 After the death of Michael Collins in an ambush, a period of tit-for-tat revenge killings ensued.
 The government implemented martial law and enacted the necessary legislation to set up military courts.
 In November, the government began to execute Anti-Treaty prisoners, including Erskine Childers.
 In response, Liam Lynch, the Anti-Treaty Chief of Staff, gave an order that any member of the Dáil who had voted for the 'murder legislation' was to be shot on sight.

-On 7 December 1922, TD Sean Hales was killed by anti-Treaty IRA men as he left the Dáil.
+On 7 December 1922, TD Seán Hales was killed by anti-Treaty IRA men as he left the Dáil.
 Another TD Pádraic Ó Máille was also shot and badly wounded in the incident.
 An emergency cabinet meeting was allegedly held the next day to discuss the assassination of Hales.
 It was proposed that four prominent members of the Anti-Treaty side currently held as prisoners be executed as a reprisal and deterrent.
-The names put forward were Barrett, O'Connor, Liam Mellows and Joe McKelvey.
+The names put forward were Barrett, Rory O'Connor, Liam Mellows and Joe McKelvey.
 It has been alleged that the four were chosen to represent each of the four provinces – Munster, Connacht, Leinster and Ulster respectively, but none of the four was actually from Connacht.
 The executions were ordered by Justice Minister Kevin O'Higgins.
 At 2 o'clock on the morning of 8 December 1922, Dick Barrett was awoken along with the other three and informed that they were all to be executed at 8 o'clock that morning.

 Bloody ironies would stack one upon the other.
 Barrett was a member of the same IRA brigade as Hales during the Anglo-Irish War, and they were childhood friends.
 O'Connor had been best man at O'Higgins' wedding less than a year earlier.
-The rest of Sean Hales’ family had remained staunchly anti-Treaty, and publicly denounced the executions.
-In reprisal for O'Higgins' role in the executions, the Anti-Treaty IRA killed his father and burned his family home in Stradbally, County Laois.
+The rest of Seán Hales's family had remained staunchly anti-Treaty, and publicly denounced the executions.
+In reprisal for O'Higgins's role in the executions, the Anti-Treaty IRA killed his father and burned his family home in Stradbally, County Laois.
 O'Higgins himself would die by an assassin's hand on 10 July 1927 (see also Executions during the Irish Civil War).

 The executions stunned Ireland.
 The Free State government continued to execute enemy prisoners, and 81 men were executed by the Free State army by the end of the war.

 Barrett is now buried in his home county, Cork, following exhumation and reinterment by a later government.
 A monument was erected by old comrades of the West Cork Brigade, the First Southern Division, IRA, and of the Four Courts, Dublin, garrison in 1922 which was unveiled on 13 December 1952 by the Tánaiste Seán Lemass.

 A poem about the execution was written by Galway clergyman Pádraig de Brún.